mostafaibx/PhotoEditor/README.md

 4. Test your changes.
 5. Submit a push request.

-Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.